The IBS/LTS/LTYC Dinghy Fleet has a packed schedule of racing fun planned for Summer 2018!

 Each series — Lasers and 420s — will be separately scored.

-We use a modified “High Point Average” scoring system, which means that any sailor who competes in at least 60% of the summer’s races has a shot at the season awards.
-After racing on Thursday, August 17 we will have a fleet pizza party and awards ceremony to hand out trophies.
+We use a modified “High Point Average” scoring system,so that any sailor who competes in at least 60% of the series’ races has a shot at the season awards.
+After racing on the final nights — Monday, August 13 for Lasers and Thursday, August 16 for 420s — we will have pizza and an awards ceremony to hand out trophies.
 We will have awards for the top five overall skippers, as well as top juniors, women, and master (older!) sailors.
-We also routinely announce nightly awards.
 Results are distributed by email weekly and posted on bulletin boards at Irish Boat Shop and the LTYC.

 - The Laser “rig-switching” rule is turned on, meaning that any Laser sailor can sail with any of the three Laser rigs (Standard, Radial, 4.7) for any race.